 Ever noticed while surfing the web that a particular ad from a website that you recently visited, seems to keep popping up in other websites you are visiting?
 It's almost as if they knew you were on that site!
 Guess what, they do.
-Its called "Remarketing," and certain websites who have Google Adwords activated on them, can remarket their ads to you on other websites that accept the Google Network.
+It's called "Remarketing," and certain websites that have Google Adwords activated on them can remarket their ads to you on other websites that accept the Google Network.

 Google’s CEO, Eric Schmidt, recently went on the record saying: “If you have something that you don’t want anyone to know, maybe you shouldn't be doing it in the first place.”
 Not exactly instilling confidence in you and the expectation you may have of privacy when you are surfing the web.

 Ok, so what?
 I’ll bet everyone does this.
 You’d be right, Microsoft and Yahoo also do the same thing, but since Google accounts for 67.5% of the total search volume in the United States, the amount of data it collects is staggering.
 Oh, and don't forget about all those Android Apps you have been downloading to your phone and tablet.
 Google owns the Android platform and has access to all your activity via those apps.

 Just take a look at a typical android app for your smartphone from the Google Play Store.
 Each time you click "Accept," you are giving the application access to all this information.
 Are they just using the access to give you a better experience or for some other reason?
 Why would a coupon app need access to your camera/microphone, contacts or phone?
 Are they going to send information to your list of contacts just by downloading their app?
 Does Google collect this information also?

 If you think you are more immune than everyone else because you don’t have a smartphone, Gmail account or you use a different web browser, here is a list of the services that Google collects data from.